theobald-software/helpcenter.theobald-software.github.io/projects/yunio/docs/knowledge-base/transaction-table-parameters.md

 You can look up the description of the SAP technical names in the OpenAPI/Swagger definition, e.g., [Swagger Editor](https://editor.swagger.io/).

 !!! tip
-    Test the service and pass parameters in yunIO before integrating the service, see [Documentation: Testing a Service](https://help.theobald-software.com/en/yunio/run-services#testing-a-service).
+    Test the service and pass parameters in yunIO before integrating the service, see [Documentation: Running Services in yunIO](../documentation/run-services.md/#running-services-in-yunio).

 <table>
 <tr><th>